What is it?

 Who Does It?

 All kinds of people!
-In Orkney some social enterprises that you may have heard of are Orkney Soap Company, For Art’s Sake, Craft Hub Orkney and Orkney Cheese.
+In Orkney some social enterprises that you may have heard of are For Art’s Sake, Craft Hub Orkney and Orkney Cheese.

-Some other organisations that might be considered social enterprise are community halls and charity shops.
+Some other organisations that might be considered social enterprise are our community halls and charity shops.

 Most community groups in Orkney will have undertaken some enterprising activity at some point whether it’s a bake sale, selling tea towels or holding a jumble sale.
 The profits a group makes from these kinds of activities is what is called ‘unrestricted’ meaning there are no legal obligations on how it’s spent.

-If you’re involved in a community group, chances are you are ‘enterprising’.
+VAO are here to support both social enterprises and community groups who are looking to supplement their income by selling goods or services.
 We can help you develop your activity, review your legal structure, create a business model or plan if it’s appropriate and help you develop this potential source of income for your group.